 Reads data from the file associated with the specified file number, which was assigned to the file with the FileOpen function.
+FileRead is maintained for backward compatibility.
+Use the FileReadEx function for new development.

-PocketBuilder on Pocket PC √
+PocketBuilder on Pocket PC $\checkmark$

 PocketBuilder on Smartphone ✓

 PowerBuilder ✓